 The Larsemann Hills area was first charted in 1935 by a Norwegian expedition under Captain Klarius Mikkelsen.
 While brief visits were made by several nations during the following 50 years, human activity of a significant or sustained nature did not occur until the mid-1980s.
-The period 1986 to 1989 saw rapid infrastructure development in the area; an Australian summer research base (Law Base), a Chinese research station (Zhongshan) and two Russian research stations (at the time, identified as Progress I and Progress II) were established within approximately 3 km of each other on eastern Broknes.
-A 2000 m skiway was also operated by Russia on the ice plateau south of Broknes and used for over 100 intra-continental flights during this period.
-Law Base is currently seasonally operated as Law-Racovita-Negoita in conjunction with the Romanian Antarctic Foundation.
-Zhongshan and Progress (formerly Progress II) are operated year round, as is Bharati station which was established by India in 2012/13.
+The period 1986 to 1989 saw rapid infrastructure development in the area; an Australian summer research base (Law Base), a Chinese research station (Zhongshan) and a USSR (Russia) research station (Progress) were established within approximately 3 km of each other on eastern Broknes.
+A 2000 m skiway was also operated by USSR (Russia) on the ice plateau south of Broknes and used for over 100 intra-continental flights during this period.
+Zhongshan and Progress are operated year round, as is Bharati station which was established by India in 2012/13.
+Law Base is seasonally operated.